vvish/py-heap/README.md

 ## Introduction

-The component provides functionality of the binary heap with an extension such as all items are referenced by the unique key (similar to dictionary).
+The component provides functionality of the binary heap with an extension such as all items are referenced by an unique key (similar to dictionary).
 The heap can be constructed from a dictionary in a way that dictionary keys will be used to reference items and the dictionary values will be used as keys for sorting in the heap.